Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Results

 In this section, we compared the decoding performance under our gaze-fixation protocol with previous free-viewing studies.
 Using the free-viewing dataset from Yao et al. \cite{yao2024identifying}\footnote{The original study included 20 subjects, with 19 consenting to make their data publicly available in \cite{yao_2024_10512414}.}, we selected only the data corresponding to the same video stimuli used in our current study, yielding 21 minutes per participant (for both datasets).
 EOG data were linearly regressed out from EEG during preprocessing, as in the present dataset.
 For fair comparison, only the data from Task 3 (attention condition with object in the center) were used from the current study in both training and testing to have an equal amount of test and train data, and to remove effects of eccentricity.
 The same leave-one-video-out cross-validation was performed.
 Results are presented in Figure \ref{fig:acc_protocols}.

-The gaze-fixation protocol yielded a mean accuracy of $0.62$, compared to $0.68$ for free viewing.
+The gaze-fixation protocol yielded a mean accuracy of $0.62$, compared to $0.67$ for free viewing.
 To test whether this reduction was significant, we used a Mann-Whitney U test since the participant groups differed between the two protocols.
-The p-value was $0.024$, suggesting significant performance loss under gaze fixation.
-Additionally, more participants failed to exceed the significance level under gaze fixation (4 out of 14) versus free viewing (1 out of 19).
+The p-value was $0.042$ ($U=181.0$, rank-biserial $r=0.36$), suggesting significant performance loss under gaze fixation.
 We note that the results in Figure \ref{fig:acc_protocols} differ from the Task 3 results shown in Figure \ref{fig:acc_tasks}, which is due to the difference in the amount of training data in both analyses (the results in Figure \ref{fig:acc_tasks} use 3 times more training data, as training data is aggregated across the 3 tasks).